 STEM Education stands for science, technology, engineering, and mathematics.
-National Science Foundation highlight that “in the 21st century, scientific and technological innovations have become increasingly important “.
-To succeed in this new information-based and highly technological society, students need to develop their capabilities in STEM to levels much beyond what was considered acceptable in the past.
+The National Science Foundation highlighted that “in the 21st century, scientific and technological innovations have become increasingly important .”
+To succeed in an information-based and highly technological society, students need to develop their capabilities in STEM to levels much beyond what was considered acceptable in the past.

 Why STEM Education is More Important Now Than Ever?

 The Raspberry Pi is a credit-card sized computer that costs only $35, plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
-The Raspberry Pi has taken the STEM world of education by storm, especially with a mandatory computer programming curriculum.
+The Raspberry Pi has taken the STEM world of education by storm, especially with its mandatory computer programming curriculum.
 There are many guides to help inspire educators to use the Raspberry Pi as a tool to support a multitude of curricular areas.
-With this publication explore great Raspberry PI projects and hope you will find more inspirational ideas on how to use Raspberry PI in your classroom.
+We hope you will find more inspirational ideas on how to use Raspberry PI in your classroom.

 Keeping Girls in STEM: 3 Barriers, 3 Solutions

 Stereotypes and cultural norms dampen girls’ interest in STEM.
 Education and teachers can counter the disparities with small changes to their practices.
 In several studies, when children were asked to draw a mathematician or scientist, girls were twice as likely to draw men as they were to draw women, and boys almost universally drew men, often in a lab coat.
 Click “Read More” to learn more about barriers and solutions discovered by the teachers.